kmehltretter82/frama-c-linux/ivette/INSTALL.md

 # Installation

+You shall have configured `frama-c` before installing Ivette.
+Notice that, by default, the installed `ivette` command will look for an installed `frama-c` command to run the server.

-From the `Frama-C` main directory, simply type:
+From the (configured) `Frama-C` main directory, simply type:

 ```
 $ make -C ivette dist